Will a civil engineering MSc, PhD or EngD help me get a graduate job?

 Will an EngD get me the best job?

 For civil engineers, the EngD is an attractive alternative to the traditional PhD.
 Like the PhD, it requires you to make an original contribution to engineering knowledge.
 Unlike the PhD, the EngD is driven by the research needs of sponsoring companies and has a very strong industrial focus.
 EngD students usually get higher stipends than PhD students, access to university MBA courses, and direct experience working in industry.
-The EngD can also earn you a higher salary in the long-term.
 Here are some things to consider:

 - An EngD can lead to a job with your sponsor company, but this is not guaranteed even if you perform well.
 Some sponsors use EngD research to resolve immediate and specific business problems, not to recruit.